ScottGibb/ScottGibb/README.md

 ## 🌱 I’m currently learning ...

-- Rust
+- Rust (no-std)
+- Typescript
+- NX
 - Blender

+## Tools and Languages

 ## Printables and Thingiverse

 As well as being a Embedded software engineer, I love to build things with my 3d printer and make them interact with my software.
-A lot of my designs you will find on [Thingiverse]() and [Printables]().
+A lot of my designs you will find on [Thingiverse](https://www.thingiverse.com/scottgibb/designs) and [Printables](https://www.printables.com/@ScottGibb_242109).

 But to show off a few: